The "Frozen Chosin"

 Written by C. Douglas Sterner

-In November 1950 eight thousand fighters, most of them United States Marines, struggled to survive the coldest winter in 100 years in North Korea.
+In November 1950 eight thousand fighters, most of the United States Marines struggled to survive the coldest winter in 100 years in North Korea.
 Surrounded by 120,000 Chinese soldiers, their only lifeline was a 15'-wide, steep mountain road they called the MSR (Main Supply Route) that led to the port city of Hungnam.
 From Yudam-ni at the northwest corner of the Chanjin Reservoir, the MSR was a dangerous, 78-mile journey to the Sea of Japan.
 The trip was made far more difficult by the massive enemy force surrounding it.
 The withdrawal, the longest in American military history, would take 13 days and cost many lives.
 Those who didn't understand what was happening called it a "retreat", while one American general simply said, "We're attacking in a different direction."
 How you assess what happened over those two freezing weeks in North Korea depends on your perspective.

-It is adversity that demands valor, trial that demonstrates the highest levels of brotherhood.
+It is adversity that demands valor, a trial that demonstrates the highest levels of brotherhood.
 The Marines at the Chanjin Reservoir, identified on Japanese maps as the Chosin Reservoir, pulled together to ensure the success of the withdrawal.
-What many people might have considered to be the darkest two weeks in Marine Corps history may have, in fact, become the Marine Corps' defining moment.
+What many people might have considered being the darkest two weeks in Marine Corps history may have, in fact, become the Marine Corps' defining moment.
 With their backs to the wall, the men of the 1st Marine Division pulled together to accomplish the impossible.
 Their teamwork cemented a band of brothers who came to call themselves: "The Frozen Chosin".

-The war in Korea began early on the morning of Sunday, June 25, 1950 when nearly one hundred thousand soldiers from the North crossed the 38th parallel that divided South Korea from the Communist North Korea.
+The war in Korea began early on the morning of Sunday, June 25, 1950, when nearly one hundred thousand soldiers from the North crossed the 38th parallel that divided South Korea from Communist North Korea.
 Unprepared and overwhelmed, the Army of the Republic of Korea was almost destroyed and the South's capital city of Seoul fell to the invaders within days.
 Six days later soldiers of the American 24th Infantry arrived to assist the Republic of Korea (ROK) Army in the defense of their homeland, but it was too little, too late.
 By early fall, the future of South Korea was uncertain.